 2011 computer and technology top terms

 The following are some top computer and technology-related terms in alphabetical order that were introduced or popularized during 2011.

 Other computer events in 2011

-Google+ is made available for invite only June 28, 2011.
+Google+ was made available for invite only on June 28, 2011.

 New computer products and services introduced in 2011

 Windows Embedded Handheld was announced in January 2011.

 The macOS App Store was launched on January 6, 2011.